billennium/ReGAE/README.md

-# R-GAE
+# ReGAE

-Source code for paper ["R-GAE: Graph autoencoder based on recursiveneural networks"](https://arxiv.org/abs/2201.12165).
+Source code for paper ["ReGAE: Graph autoencoder based on recursiveneural networks"](https://arxiv.org/abs/2201.12165).

 The paper was developed in collaboration with [Institute of Computer Science (FEIT/WUT)](http://www.ii.pw.edu.pl).